How to Reset Disabled iPhone without iTunes

 If you're experiencing issue with your iPhone X being locked out, factory resetting the device will get the screen unlocked.
 Doing a reset will take it back to its factory defaults - no data, no apps, no passcode and even no lock screen.
 After the iPhone X has been reset, you can then restore it with your backup.

 Here's how to factory reset locked iPhone X and unlock the passcode you forgot, ensuring that you regain access to your device.
+The methods apply for unlocking an iPhone with unavailable screen, too.

 When it comes to resetting an iPhone X, whether it's locked, freezing, acting up, or you're looking to sell or hand it down, Apple iTunes or Finder is a nice option to complete the task.